Learn more about our activities watching the video above

 “…This valuable information comes from Tabari; see Tarik (Cairo, 1966), VIII, 307, when he speaks of [King] Jafna, the eponym of the Ghassanids, rather than [King] Jabala.”
 (Ibid. pg.334)

-For all of the aforementioned, the Ghassanid Dynasty has the imperial dignity not only once, but twice.
-First, in 528 CE receiving it from the highest emperor of those times, the Byzantine; and second by being elevated to that very throne in 802 CE.
+For all of the aforementioned, the Ghassanid Dynasty has the imperial dignity not only once, but three times.
+First, in 528 CE receiving it from the highest emperor of those times, the Byzantine; second by being elevated to that very throne in 802 CE and third by being recognized as “Ceasars” (emperors) and Masters of Rhodes in 1203 CE.